-This exclusive 5 night/ 4 day trip is a unique opportunity to discover some of the top orchid spots in the Aude with local orchid specialist Daniel Vizcaino and local botanist Benjamin Gilbert.
+This exclusive 5 night/ 4 day trip is a unique opportunity to discover some of the top orchid spots in the Aude county with local orchid specialist Daniel Vizcaino and local botanist Benjamin Gilbert.

 Our main focus will clearly be on orchids, but we will also have plenty of opportunities to look at the other wildflowers and the butterflies too!
-The Aude county has over 90 recorded species of wild orchid and further trips will explore other areas at other times of the season.
+The Aude county has over 90 recorded species of wild orchid and future trips will explore other areas at other times of the season.

 - 5 days / 4 nights

 - From 1050€ per person

 - Low carbon discount of €50 if you travel by train

 - Expert local guides and English speaking tour leader